ebakircie/Software_Principles/README.md

 >_Every piece of knowledge must have a single, unambiguous, authoritative representation within a system ‐ The Pragmatic Programmer by Andrew Hunt, David Thomas_

 # KISS: Keep It Simple Stupid
 This principle basicly saying that whole system would work better if system kept simple rather than complicated.
 While designing anything __unnecessary complexity__ should be avoided in order to prevent sustainability of system.
+This term is used first by Kelly Johnson, who was the lead engineer.
+He told the designers that they should design very simple so with basic tools they can be repaired in a combat situations.